PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 19:02:31
+Last updated: 2024-04-13 19:03:04
-Random Quote: We're done when I say we're done. - Walter White
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar